 Defender and pick up a catalog.
 There are some pieces of

-equipment that the boat won't come with.
-Or, if the gear is
+equipment that the boat will not come with.
+Or, if the gear

-there, it won't work.
-Know that if these items functioned,
+is there, it will not work.
+Know that if these items

-someone would have taken them by now for their own boat.
+functioned, someone would have taken them by now for their

 A battery (at least

 A bilge pump